Estate Planning

 Hire a Matthews NC Attorney for Estate Planning

-When you hire an attorney from Weaver, Bennett and Bland, P.A. for legal advice on your estate planning documents — such as a will, trust, or durable general power of attorney — you’re hiring a professional with knowledge and experience.
-They’ll help draft estate planning legal documents, and in the application of those documents during your life and upon your passing.
-This knowledge and experience mean you will receive personalized documents drafted to address your specific concerns.
+When you hire an attorney from Weaver, Bennett and Bland, P.A. for legal advice on your estate planning documents — such as a will, trust, or durable general power of attorney — you’re hiring a professional with extensive knowledge and experience in estate planning.
+They will both draft estate planning legal documents and help in the application of those documents during your life and upon your passing.
+This knowledge and experience mean you will receive personalized documents drafted to address your specific needs.
 It also helps avoid potential issues when it comes time to use those documents.

-While an online legal service can provide simple documents, they will not be able to highly personalize your documents.
-You also won’t receive one-on-one advice and explanation of your documents and the application of those documents.
+While an online legal service can provide simple documents, they will not be able to personalize your documents for your specific needs.
+You will not receive one-on-one advice or an explanation of your documents and how the application of the documents affect your life and the disposition of your property.
 This is why you need to consult our estate planning attorneys at Weaver Bennett & Bland of the Matthews, North Carolina area.

 What is an estate plan?